Little Miss Sumo

 Little Miss Sumo is a 2018 documentary film directed and written by Matt Kay.
 The premise revolves around the 20-year-old sumo wrestler Hiyori Kon, one of few women practising the sport.

 Release

 Little Miss Sumo premiered at the 2018 London Film Festival, and was released on October 28, 2019, on Netflix.
+The film won the Community and Culture Award at the 2019 Kendal Mountain Festival.